Arrin Zadeh

 After graduating from law school, A.Z. chose to combine his acquired skills in the courtroom with his passion for criminal defense.
 He spent a brief period of time in private practice before accepting a position as an Assistant Public Defender in Knox County, Tennessee.
 As an Assistant Public Defender, A.Z. worked in each of the four criminal divisions of Sessions Court and all three divisions of Criminal Court in the county.
 In 2014, after five years of service at the Public Defender’s Office, the partners at Oberman and Rice asked A.Z. to join their firm.
 A.Z. was asked to become partner at the Oberman & Rice Law Firm in 2017.

 A.Z. is a member of the American Bar Association, Knoxville Bar Association, and National College of D.U.I.
-Defense (where A.Z. served as the State Delegate for Tennessee for three years).
-A.Z. was also recognized as a “Top 40 Under 40” lawyer in 2017 by The National Trial Lawyers Organization.
-A.Z. has also served on the Executive Board of CASA (Court Appointed Special Advocates) for Children – an organization aimed at giving neglected children in Knox County a voice in court and helping their families develop parenting plans to form a stronger and healthier family bond.
-A.Z. resides in Knoxville, Tennessee and in his limited spare time, AZ enjoys playing golf and spending time with his family, friends and German Short Haired Pointer named Samantha.
+Defense (where A.Z. served as the State Delegate for Tennessee for over seven years).
+Additionally, A.Z. has been voted by his peers as a “Top Attorney” several times in the Knoxville area, and he has been recognized by the National Trial Lawyers Association for his work as a criminal defense lawyer.
+Following in the footsteps of his fellow law partners at Oberman and Rice, A.Z. has written articles for a legal publication and lectured on D.U.I. laws for other lawyers through the Knoxville Bar Association.
+A.Z. also served on the Executive Board of CASA (Court Appointed Special Advocates) for Children – an organization aimed at giving neglected children in Knox County a voice in court and helping their families develop parenting plans to form a stronger and healthier family bond.

 Featured Posts